OpenEnergyDashboard/OED/Documentation/Database Migration.md

 Make a procedure for migrating the database
 * Theoretically, a script could be made that runs some or all of the commands.
 While I shut down OED and restarted it, it might be possible to just shut down the database container and bring it back up again, or bring up a new container in parallel.
 * There will need to be a new help page on the OED website detailing how to migrate the database.
 It might be as simple as telling the user to run the script, but if a script is not possible, it will have to walk the user through what commands to run.

+## Update

+The migration is mostly working with the following notes:

+Step 1.

+Added a --clean flag with adds commands to drop the database and roles so the command is now docker compose exec database pg_dumpall --clean -U oed > dump_$(date +%Y-%m-%d"_"%H_%M_%S.sql)

+The migration doesn't work if we drop and recreate the roles, so it is needed to go into the dump file and comment out the lines dropping and recreating the roles.

+When the dump file was produced for the test, it didn't seem like there was any data from the tables.
+Need to perform the dump again and see if data is added.

+Step 2.

+In order to upgrade the PostgreSQL version by editing the dockerfile, either a new clean version of OED needs to be used, or deleting the postgres-data folder is the correct solution if using the same OED installation.

+Step 3.

+Need to run the restore command as user postgres, not OED as a currently open database can't be dropped, so the command is now docker compose exec database psql -U postgres < dump_$(date +%Y-%m-%d"_"%H_%M_%S.sql)

+Between PostgreSQL versions, the default password encryption method changed from md5 to scram-sha-256, so either need to change the ecryption to scram-sha-256 before migrating or change the encryption to md5 after migrating.
+Changing the encryption after was the method used while testing and it worked, but changing before migrating would be preferred.